-Parents with book-addicted kids have a new must for the holiday season.
+Parents with book-addicted kids have a new must-buy.
 The Kindle Kids Edition ($109.99, available now) takes Amazon's most affordable e-reader and adds a ton of value with a cute case, proactive vocabulary tools, a fantastic warranty and a year of free books.

-The Kindle Kids Edition review will show how it's so good that I wish they made an adult version, as it's close to being the best Kindle or e-reader ever.
+This Kindle Kids Edition review will show how it's so good that you may wish Amazon made an adult version, as it's close to being the best Kindle or e-reader ever.
 Yes, the Kindle Paperwhite has sharper resolution and water resistance, but the Kindle Kids Edition strips away all the cruft — hi lock screen ads, Goodreads, experimental browser, recommendations — that Amazon's over-stuffed the e-reader with over the years.
 The result is a Kindle that makes me wish I was still a kid.

 Kindle Kids Edition price and warranty

 The Kindle Kids Edition starts at $109.99, which gets you a magnetic case, 1 year of FreeTime Unlimited and Amazon's 2-year "worry-free guarantee" warranty.
 If your child is prone to break things, that last item in your list is likely the most important.

 Unlike with other Kindles, you don't need to pay an extra $20 to remove the ads (Amazon calls them "Special Offers") on the Kindle Kids Edition's lock screen.

 The Kindle Kids Edition was released on October 30, 2019.

 Kindle Kids Edition design

 If you've seen Amazon's $90 Kindle (2019), the Kindle Kids Edition will look incredibly familiar — because it's that exact device just with software adjustments and some perks.
 That means you get the same device we called "fine" in our review from earlier this year, with its shadowbox-style frame with a shadow-box-framed screen.